Lois Lane

 Lois Lane first appeared on film in 1948.
 Actress Noel Neill starred in

-the 1950 sequel Atom Man vs. Superman.
-Noel Neill was previously known
+Atom Man vs. Superman.
+Noel Neill was previously known for her

-for her portrayals of Betty Rogers, a high-school newspaper reporter.
-Her
+portrayals of Betty Rogers, a high-school newspaper reporter.
+Her father David

 After the departure of Phyllis Coates, Noel Neill was again cast as Lois for

-Noel Neill later appeared uncredited as Lois' mother Ella Lane in the 1978
+Noel Neill made an uncredited cameo as Lois' mother Ella Lane in the 1978 film

 Superboy